CSWomenUMass/cswomenumass.github.io/about.md

 permalink:
 ---

 UMass Amherst CS Women was founded almost 25 years by [Professor Lori Clarke](http://laser.cs.umass.edu/people/clarke.html) as a community to support and serve women faculty and graduate students.
-Since its beginnings, the group's vibrant leadership has been spearheaded by graduate women addressing the changing needs of our community.
+Since its beginning, the group's vibrant leadership has been spearheaded by graduate women addressing the changing needs of our community.

 Today we serve almost a hundred graduate women.
 Our membership has expanded to include female undergraduate computer science majors from the five colleges, as well as advocates of any gender who promote the interests of women in computing.